Introduction of Cang Shu:Atractylodes Rhizome or Rhizoma Atractylodis.

 Rhizoma Atractylodis(Atractylodes Rhizome).

 Ecological environment: the plant grows in thickets and bushes on hillsides.
-It is distributed in the middle and lower reaches area of the Yangtze River, and other areas of China.
+It distributes in the middle and lower reaches areas of the Yangtze River, and other areas of China.

 Main difference of this species A.chinensis (DC.)Koidz from the Atractylodes lancea (Thunb.)DC.: Leaf blade is broad, ovate or long ovoid, usually pinnate 5-parted, the upper part of stem 3-5 pinnately lobed or not lobed, margin with irregular thorn-serrated, usually without petioles; Width, 56-layer of total bracts, slightly wider than Atractylodes; staminode apex rounded, not curly.
 Its flowering period is from July to August, fruiting from August to September.